primal100/Google-Sheets-Data-Tracker/README.md

   TrackData.runDiffCheck(spreadsheetsJSON, false)
 }

-Then create a trigger to run the track() function in over a certain time interval.
+Then create a trigger to run the track() function repeatedly, as often as required.